Indiana Judicial Center

 Applicants are encouraged to demonstrate their efforts at sustaining project operations through identification of goals, outcomes, and additional funding resources.
 Applicants proposing multi-county projects should submit a single application and designate one contact person.
 Applications that are not submitted by a court must have collaborated with and secured the support of the affected courts where the services are to be provided before proceeding with the application.
 A letter of support from the court must accompany the application.

-Grant funds are available to support programs or projects that are designed to improve the court process for handling CHINS and TPR proceedings or that provide for the safety, well-being and permanency needs of children in foster care.
+Grant funds are available to support programs or projects that are designed to improve the court process for handling CHINS and TPR proceedings or that provide for the safety, well-being and permanency needs of abused and neglected children in child welfare system.

 Grant funds are available to support data collection and analysis projects that improve the processing of CHINS and TPR related court hearings.